komosny/IP-country-forensic-evidence/README.md

 ## Directories

-- atlas - daily operational reports for Atlas devices 2015 to 2022 (raw data)
+- atlas - daily operational reports of Atlas devices 2015 to 2022 (raw data)
-- figures - generated plots for commercial geolocation database IP2Location DB1
+- figures - generated plots for the commercial geolocation database IP2Location DB1
 - geodata - free geolocation database IP2Location DB1 LITE
 - geography - country border maps
 - history - compiled historical dataset
-- maps - Atlas coverage maps for countries
+- maps - Atlas coverage maps in countries
-- precomp - precomputed historical data and IP locations
+- precomp - precomputed historical dataset

 ## Files
 - notebook.inbp - notebook with source code
 - enviroment.txt - python and module versions

 # Reproducibility
-The notebook with preloaded data reproduces the results for the free geolocation database.
+The notebook reproduces the results for the free geolocation database.

 ## Database license

 The notebook works by default with the free version of the geolocation database.
 The commercial version cannot be distributed with source code.
-To use the commercial database in the notebook, obtain it [here](https://www.ip2location.com/database/ip2location) and edit this code line to replace the free database with the commercial version:
+The commercial database can be obtained [here](https://www.ip2location.com/database/ip2location).
+Edit this code line to replace the free database with the commercial version:

 ```python
 database = ipl.IP2Location('geodata/IP2LOCATION-LITE-DB1.BIN','SHARED_MEMORY')